giovanniboscu/continuous-section-field/docs/write_sap2000_template_pack.md

 - The file is **not** a direct SAP2000 import file — it requires manual or scripted mapping to the specific SAP2000 table format for the installed version.
-- `G_ref` is always constant along z (isotropic material assumption).
-If the material varies along the member, `G_ref` should be treated as a reference value only.
+- `G_ref` is a scalar reference shear modulus derived from the user-supplied `E_ref` and `nu`.
+It is intended as a solver input only — it does not reflect any material variation along z that may be encoded in the CSF weight laws.
 - The `mode` parameter (`BOTH`, `CENTROIDAL_LINE`, `REFERENCE_LINE`) is retained for API compatibility but does not affect the output in the current implementation.
 - For torsion: always check `J_s_vroark_fidelity` before using `J_s_vroark`.
 For